Consortium (video game)

 Consortium is a first-person shooter role-playing video game developed by Interdimensional Games for Microsoft Windows.
 The game is set almost entirely on a futuristic aircraft called Zenlil, crewed by a complement with chess-themed ranks.
 The game was principally financed by the Canada Media Fund by awarding a grant for $500,000 CAD in 2010.
-After a first failed Kickstarter campaign in 2012, $70,435 USD was raised through Kickstarter on April 18, 2013.
+After a first failed Kickstarter campaign in 2012, US$70,435 was raised through Kickstarter on April 18, 2013.
 Consortium was released on January 8, 2014.
 A sequel, Consortium: The Tower, was released to Steam Early Access on September 21, 2017.
 Consortium VR and Consortium Remastered were both released on May 21, 2024.
 Consortium VR is available on Meta Quest and SteamVR.

 Gameplay

 The game features conversational mechanics which allow gameplay to be uninterrupted by conversations: replies are bound to the function keys and an in-game device allows for semi-telepathic communication.
 The other major feature is a branching story, similar in execution to the Mass Effect trilogy, and a character alignment system: both of these allow for every playthrough to be different, even to the point of allowing the player to reveal the meta-plot of the game.
 While the game is a first-person shooter, combat can be entirely avoided, non-lethal or lethal (in a similar style to Deus Ex), and is limited due to the size of the game world.